bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Creature/STRSM_OCL_Creature Approach.md

 ^table-STRSM-OCL-OclCreatureFirstLook

 ## Oracle: Creature Encountered Behavior
-This oracle can be used to replace the one provided on [[OCL_Creature-Approach#Oracle Creature Encountered Behavior|Creature Encountered Behavior Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Creature-Approach#Oracle Creature Encountered Behavior|Creature Encountered Behavior Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Roll once on this oracle to define this creature’s motivation and frame how the encounter begins.
 This is the way the creature has behaved in your presence.
 Remember that this could be abnormal behavior since it may not have encountered humans before. ^guidance-STRSM-OCL-OclCreatureEncounteredBehavior